CS-FreeStyle/10000-How-To-Do-in-CS/README.md

 # 10 000 How-To-Do in CS
+Welcome to contribute to this repository!
+Since editing the format of this file takes some time, you can also contribute by submit an issue with problem and solution.

 # Contents:
 - [How to install Unity on Ubuntu16.04](#user-content-How-to-install-Unity-on-Ubuntu16.04)
 - [How to check Nvidia graphics card utilization](#user-content-How-to-check-Nvidia-graphic-card-utilization)